Connecticut Wage Garnishment Laws

 The maximum is the lesser of twenty-five percent of weekly disposable earnings or the amount by which disposable earnings exceed forty times the higher of the federal or Connecticut minimum wage.
 The employer applies whichever produces the smaller deduction, which always favors the worker.

-What is the forty-times floor worth in dollars?
+What is the forty-times floor worth in dollars, and when does it change?

 What is the twenty-day exemption-claim window?